Dio Brando: Creation and design

 When beginning the series, Dio was the character that Araki looked forward to drawing the most.
 He also revealed that he had not thought up a weakness for the character and that it was difficult to come up with a way for Dio to be defeated.
 In regard to Dio's characterization, Araki said that he was inspired by FBI profiling of Serial killers, admitting that in a way he thinks they must be incredibly strong to be able to commit the heinous crimes that they do.
 How serial killers control their victims through psychological manipulation interested Araki as well, a trait similar to how Dio uses his charisma to ensure his followers to do his bidding.
 Araki intended to characterize Dio as unapologetically baleful in his pursuit of power, with his literal abandonment of his humanity reflecting his figurative and emotional one.
 Araki wanted his name to sound cool next to JoJo's, so he chose Dio, the Italian word for God.

-Araki said that he wanted Dio to embody the "attractiveness of evil" and created him to be a "beautiful, pretty boy".
+Araki said that he wanted Dio to embody the "attractiveness of evil" and created him to be a "beautiful, attractive young man".
 In classic villain style, his eyes are slightly slanted and he shows dimples and fangs when smiling.
 His hair is blond to contrast with Jonathan's black hair.
 Dio's appearance was inspired by western idols, and in a separate interview Araki specifically mentioned the short hairstyle and muscles of Rutger Hauer's character Roy Batty from the 1982 film Blade Runner influencing Dio's design.
 The author brought in the vampire element in order to depict a dark world that had rarely been seen in Weekly Shōnen Jump up to that point.
 Although the character is popular with women in the story, Araki said Dio is more interested in dominating than loving.
 In regards to his sexuality, Araki stated in a 2007 interview that "[Dio's] sort of a composed character that could go either way.
 [He] could go with a man or a woman."

 Some of Dio's mannerisms and phrases, such as his frequent cries of "Muda" (無駄) and "WRYYYYY" (ウリイイイイ, Uriiiii) or the quote "Kono Dio da!" (このディオだ!), have yielded several Internet memes and other popular culture references.